-On completion of his or her independently selected fieldwork project each student is expected to write a short report on the work, outlining the aims of the project, the methods and techniques employed, any principal results and his/her own part in achieving those results.
+Each student is expected to write a fieldwork report on the work, outlining the aims of the project, the methods and techniques employed, any principal results and his/her own part in achieving those results.

-The report should aim for but not exceed 5,000 words and should be submitted to the relevant College Tutor by Friday of the week 8 of Michaelmas Term of the second year, together with a completed Field Attendance Certificate.
+The report should aim for but not exceed 5,000 words and can include illustrations and photos.
+Some students have created blogs, and others have created sketchbooks but the text should be the primary concern.
+The report should be submitted to the relevant College Tutor by Friday of the Week 8 of Michaelmas Term of the second year, together with a completed Field Attendance Certificate.
 Try to complete the report during the first long vacation whilst it is fresh in your mind.

-College Tutors should confirm that the fieldwork commitment has been satisfactorily discharged by signing the last section of the Field Attendance Certificate and forwarding a copy together with the report to: The Undergraduate Administrator, School of Archaeology, 1 South Parks Rd, OX1 3TG, by Monday of the week 9 of the Michaelmas Term of the second year.
+College Tutors should confirm that the fieldwork commitment has been satisfactorily discharged by signing the last section of the Field Attendance Certificate and forwarding a copy together with the report to: The Undergraduate Administrator, School of Archaeology, 1 South Parks Rd, OX1 3TG, by Monday of Week 9 of the Michaelmas Term of the second year.
 A second copy should be filed in college.
-All reports received by this deadline will be considered for the Oxbow Prize for Fieldwork.
+All reports received by this deadline will be considered for the Prize for Fieldwork.